 This is a huge one as well.
 In today’s culture of social media, Netflix, Hulu, and YouTube it is so easy to look up from your screen and realize it’s two hours past bedtime.
 What you might not realize is that if you are getting less than 7-8 hours of sleep a night, then your brain is probably not functioning as good as it could be.
 Here is a quote from a Physiological Review article.
 “Over more than a century of research has established the fact that sleep benefits the retention of memory.”
 I totally understand that there are some circumstances

-Just like with the diet recommendation, I recommend sticking to a 7-8 hour sleep time, a good week or so before taking your ARRT Certification exams.
+Just like with the diet recommendation, I recommend sticking to a 7-8 hour of sleep a night, a good week or so before taking the certification exams.
 Trust me on this, after about three good nights of sleep, your brain will feel like a well-oiled machine.
 You will be able to remember things that will even surprise you!

 Step 5: Believe in yourself

 In this final step, I simply want you to stop for a second and take a moment to do a heart check.
 As I mentioned, you have made it this far.
 You put up with all the mean, unhelpful techs at your clinical site, you passed all the required tests at your school, and you most of all put your life on hold for your radiography education.
 You can do this!
 Ok, so maybe you are not the best test taker in the world, or maybe you have zero confidence.
 I simply want you to take a few moments to reflect on all you have achieved so far and begin to start to believe that you can do it!